secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO there is no common parameter set for argon2 currently

+#### CSPRNG

+- [ ] TODO do we make suggestions for Cryptographically secure pseudorandom number generator?

 #### Key Generation

-- [ ] TODO should key generation be considered
+- [ ] TODO should key generation be considered?
+(Symmetric/Asymmetric)

 #### Digital Signatures